-The BSCC-Submittable Application will not allow submissions after 5:00 p.m.
-(PST) on June 23, 2023.
-Please allow sufficient time to begin and submit your application.
+The BSCC Submittable Application Portal will not accept submissions once the submission deadline has passed.
 If the BSCC does not receive a submission by 5:00 p.m.
-(PST) on June 23, 2023, the proposal will not be considered for funding.
-Applicants are strongly advised to submit proposals well in advance of the due date and time to avoid disqualification.
+(PST) on March 15, 2024, the proposal will not be considered for funding.